CrestfallenLARP/cfldangerden/content/en/rules/conditions/_index.md

 **Valid Targets**: Creature/Character

 The target of this condition may use weapons, bucklers, and shields they are proficient with to maximum effectiveness.
-If a Creature/Character uses a weapon, buckler, and/or shield that they are not proficient with, they must treat it as if it had the Broken condition, though it will not need to be repaired (unless it gains the Broken condition while it is used).
+If a Creature/Character uses a weapon, buckler, and/or shield that they are not proficient with, they must treat it as if it had the [Broken Condition]({{< ref "#broken-break" >}}), though it will not need to be repaired (unless it gains the [Broken Condition]({{< ref "#broken-break" >}}) while it is used).
 Firearms may ONLY be used if the Creature/Character is proficient with them.

 ## Repel